Navigation - Utility Header

 American Musical Journey | Memphis + Mississippi

-On this six-day tour, explore the connections between race and the rich musical history and traditions--blues, gospel, country, rock, and more--in Memphis and Mississippi.
+On this six-day tour, explore the connections between race and the rich musical history and traditions--blues, country, gospel, hip hop, jazz, rock, soul, and more--in Memphis and Mississippi.
 We'll search out live music (on Beale Street and beyond) and meet music historians and performers.
-Spring 2026Details
+Spring 2027Details

 Educator Programs